Do I need to have a smartphone to use WalkWise?

 What does WalkWise measure?

 When WalkWise is rotated on your walker wheel, it records data about the time and distance walked.
 WalkWise also periodically sends messages indicating when the walker has NOT moved, as well as when it is tipped over.
 These sorts of data are analyzed to track hourly and daily walking distance, walking duration, walking speed, nighttime motion, and approximate time spent in bed.
-As this data is analyzed in real-time, and alerts will be send out based on your personalized alert settings in the app.
+As this data is analyzed in real-time, and notifications will be sent out based on your personalized notification settings in the app.

-Most alerts are sent via email by default, which will be the email you used to register for a WalkWise account.
-However, a number of alerts are available via text message, push notification, and automated phone call.
+Most notifications are sent via email by default, which will be the email you used to register for a WalkWise account.
+However, a number of notifications are available via text message, push notification, and automated phone call.
 For security reasons, you must contact our support team to set up a land-line phone number.
-It is possible to get alerts sent by all methods at once.
-An unlimited number of accounts can have access to the same WalkWise device, allowing people to set up their own alerts as they see fit.
+It is possible to get notifications sent by all methods at once.
+An unlimited number of accounts can have access to the same WalkWise device, allowing people to set up their own notifications as they see fit.

 Need a bit more help?